adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

   - Data about instructors, tutors, mentors and peers cannot be stored with SCORM.
 - SCORM does not provide guidance on how to get data back out of an LMS (Advanced Distributed Learning Initiative, 2012, p.
 RTE-2-5).
   - The interface described in SCORM only exists during the life of a sharable content object (SCO) communication session.
 There is no SCORM API that exists outside of that communication session.
   - Reporting and data access requirements are not standardized in SCORM resulting in proprietary, LMS-specific, reporting functionality that can differ between vendors.

+## 2.0 When to Use this Profile
+The Experience API by design is flexible enough to support many training scenarios.
+This flexibility enables it to support learning solutions that are currently difficult or impossible in the SCORM model.
+But flexibility without consensus on how to represent the data prevents interoperability.

+This profile should be used when the organization already has a SCORM learning environment but wants to utilize the xAPI to enable features that SCORM does not support, such as the examples listed in section 1.0.
+These can include:
+1. Modifying SCORM content to post learning events (xAPI Statements) to an LRS to allow for other systems to access the data typically stored in and LMS.
+2. Creating learning applications that are not SCORM content that can report data to an LRS in the same way as SCORM content, providing an interoperable data format for learning experiences produced both by SCORM content and other learning content.

+This approach allows organizations to incrementally transition from a centralized SCORM LMS to diverse and flexible systems without the loss of interoperability.
+It also allows for systems, such as SCORM LMSs and third party reports, to treat experiences from SCORM content and non SCORM content the same way.

 ## 3.0 How to Use this Profile
 This document is intended to be used in addition to the [xAPI specification](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md).
 All communication, data formats and experiences shall follow the requirements in the xAPI specification.
 The guidance provided in this document is to add information specifically to support SCORM communications in xAPI format.